MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/boards/sprint-246-update.md

 ms.topic: include
 ---

-### Improved Tag Management on Work Item Form
+### Enhanced Tag Management on Work Item Form

-We've enhanced tag functionality in Azure Boards.
-Now, when a tag is deleted, it will no longer appear in the suggested tags list on the work item form.
-This update ensures a cleaner and more accurate tagging experience by only showing active tags.
+Tag management in Azure Boards has been enhanced to provide a more streamlined experience.
+Deleted tags no longer appear in the suggested list on work item forms, ensuring that only active tags are displayed.

 ### Improved image support in work item comments

 We’ve improved our support for pasting images into work item comments.
-You can now paste images from sources such as Microsoft Teams, emails, and Word documents directly into the discussion section of a work item.
+You can now paste images directly from sources like Microsoft Teams, emails, and Word documents into the discussion section of a work item

-### Enhanced GitHub Pull Request Insights
+### GitHub Pull Request Insights

 We’ve improved the GitHub pull request integration in Azure Boards.
 In addition to showing open and closed statuses, you can now see if a pull request is in draft mode, needs review, and Checks status.
 All without needing to open the pull request.